-SCHULICH SCHOOL OF EDUCATION INTERIM REPORT BIOCK 1 - SAMPLE
+SCHULICH SCHOOL OF EDUCATION INTERIM REPORT - SAMPLE ONLY

 Teacher Candidate Name & Program: Sample only

-Practicum Dates:
+Practicum Dates: Sample only

 School Board:

 School Name:

 Associate Teacher Name:

 Grade/Subject(s):

-ACHIEV EMENT LEVELS Level 4 The Teacher Candidate demonstrates the required knowledge and skills with a high degree of effectiveness.
+ACHIEV ACHIEVEMENT LEVELS Level 4 The Teacher Candidate demonstrates the required knowledge and skills with a high degree of effectiveness.
 Level 3 The Teacher Candidate demonstrates the required knowledge and skills effectively.
 Level 2 The Teacher Candidate demonstrates the required knowledge and skills with some effectiveness.
-Level 1 The Teacher Candidate demonstrates the required knowledge and skills with limited effectiveness.
+Level 1 1 The Teacher Candidate demonstrates the required knowledge and skills with limited effectiveness.
 Remediation is required.

 KNOWLEDGE AND SKILLS LEVEL 1.
-Professional Responsibility Initiates communication and collaboration with others to create a positive learning community Fulfills responsibilities and commitments within the learning environment and teaching profession (e.g., record keeping, staff meetings, supervision) Takes responsibility for and manages own behaviour (e.g., attendance, punctuality, demeanour, deportment) Takes responsibility for personal organization, including the Practicum Binder Accepts constructive feedback and implements suggestions Seeks opportunities for learning and professional growth and demonstrates a willingness to take risks Assesses and reflects critically on own strengths/weaknesses as a means to inform practice Responds purposefully to challenges 2.
+Professional Responsibility Communicates and collaborates with others to create a positive learning community Fulfills responsibilities and commitments within the learning environment and teaching profession (e.g., record keeping, staff meetings, supervision) Completes assigned tasks according to agreed upon timelines Takes responsibility for and manages own behaviour (e.g., attendance, punctuality, demeanour, deportment) Takes responsibility for personal organization, including observation notes and practicum binder Accepts constructive feedback and implements suggestions Seeks opportunities for learning and professional growth, and demonstrates a willingness to take risks Assesses and reflects critically on own strengths/weaknesses as a means to inform practice Perseveres and makes an effort when responding to challenges 2.
 Commitment to Learners Interacts and engages with all learners to build rapport Creates opportunities for problem-solving, decision making, and critical thinking Demonstrates enthusiasm for learning Upholds the ethical standards of care, trust, integrity, and respect for all learners 3.
-Instructional Process Identifies lesson expectations (i.e., curriculum and learning skills) and refines where necessary Links curriculum expectation(s) to lesson content and its underlying concepts, facts, and skills Describes pre-assessment of all learners (i.e., prior knowledge, modifications, accommodations, alternative expectations) Makes adjustments to meet the diverse needs of all learners Plans for the learning environment and resources Plans a consolidation and/or application task Engages learners' interest Uses a variety of teaching/learning strategies to facilitate learning Uses innovative technologies and resources to facilitate learning Uses questioning and inquiry to facilitate learning Provides all learners with opportunities to apply their learning Provides all learners with opportunities to investigate, discover, and communicate their learning Checks for learners' understanding Aware of pacing and timing and the need for a contingency plan Uses grade appropriate assessment strategies that match expectations
+Instructional Process Identifies lesson expectations (i.e., curriculum and learning skills) and refines where necessary Links curriculum expectation(s) to lesson content and its underlying concepts, facts, and skills Describes pre-assessment of all learners (e.g., prior knowledge, modifications, accommodations, alternative expectations) Considers the diverse needs of learners Plans for the learning environment and resources Plans and implements teaching/learning strategies Plans a consolidation and/or application task Engages learners' interests Uses some teaching/learning strategies to facilitate learning Uses some technologies and resources to facilitate learning Uses questioning and inquiry to facilitate learning Provides learners with opportunities to apply their learning Provides learners with opportunities to investigate, discover, and communicate their learning Checks for learners' understanding Aware of pacing and timing, and the need for a contingency plan Uses grade appropriate assessment strategies to inform instruction

-4. Management and Communication Models appropriate verbal communication (i.e., language, tone, volume, inflection) Models appropriate written communication (i.e., spelling, grammar, vocabulary) Models appropriate non-verbal communication (i.e., listening, body language, spatial awareness) Responds proactively to off-task behaviours Practises inclusive management strategies Encourages the development of learning skills and work habits Identifies available supports within and beyond the classroom to facilitate learning (e.g., educational assistant, resource teacher)
+Models appropriate verbal communication (i.e., language, tone, volume, inflection) Models appropriate written communication (i.e., spelling, grammar, vocabulary) Models appropriate non-verbal communication (i.e., listening, body language, spatial awareness) Demonstrates awareness of and responds proactively to off-task behaviours Reinforces existing rules and routines, and attempts new strategies Reinforces positive behaviour • l I ASSOCIATE TEACHER COMMENTS The Teacher Candidate has demonstrated strengths in the following areas: Next steps for development include: Next steps for development include. ı The Teacher Candidate is: PROGRESSING WELL \square PROGRESSING WITH DIFFICULTY \square THE TEACHER CANDIDATE IS.
+PROGRESSING WELL - PROGRESSING WITH DIFFICULTY - have discussed this report with the Teacher Candidate \square Thave diseassed this report with the reacher candidate - Associate Teacher E-Signature: Sample only • ,

-ASSOCIATE TEACHER COMMENTS

-The Teacher Candidate has demonstrated strengths in the following areas:

-Next steps for development include:

-The Teacher Candidate is: PROGRESSING WELL PROGRESSING WITH DIFFICULTY I have discussed this report with the Teacher Candidate Associate Teacher E-Signatu re:
+4. Management and Communication

-SCHULICH SCHOOL OF EDUCATION PRACTICUM REPORT BLOCK 1 - SAMPLE
+SCHULICH SCHOOL OF EDUCATION PRACTICUM REPORT - SAMPLE ONLY

-Teacher Candidate Name and Program: Sample only Practicum Dates:
+Teacher Candidate Name and Program: Sample only Practicum Dates: Sample only

 School Board: School Name:

 Associate Teacher Name: Grade(s)/Subject(s):

-OVER ALLACHIEVEMENT
+OVER OVERALL ACHIEVEMENT

 MEETS EXPECTATIONS WITH EXCELLENCE

 The Teacher Candidate demonstrates the required knowledge and skills with a high degree of effectiveness.

 MEETS EXPECTATIONS

 The Teacher Candidate demonstrates the required knowledge and skills effectively.

 DOES NOT MEET EXPECTATIONS

 The Teacher Candidate demonstrates the required knowledge and skills with limited effectiveness.
 Remediation is required.